Marching Webelos

 So we stood shoulder to shoulder in one long single-file line holding this thing up and stepping on each other's feet for a mile and a half.
 We began the journey at the "secret parade people's meeting area" in the field where the Scotsmen were tuning their sheep bladders and the Hot Rods and Harleys were idling and revving up for no reason, and waited there for the eternity it took the thing to get started.
 We baked, and sweat, and got on each other's nerves under the hot sun, we told "Your Mom" jokes and probably something having to do with the male genitalia a half dozen times amid the chorus of animal noises ans bodily functions, and then finally found ourselves lining up to be smack dab between the fire engine and that high school drum ensemble.
 Let's just say, the novelty of marching wore off pretty fast...

 That fire engine was a tough act to follow.
 It tossed out the most candy, and like hell if we listened to the pack leader about staying in formation once there was candy in the area.
 If the banner almost dropped a few times and caused an embarrassment for the whole council, it was because we were stuffing our pockets before those leeches on the street corners got theirs.
-Nobody expects a Cub Scout to be a giver and a sharer anyways.
+Nobody expects a Cub Scout to be a "giver" and a "sharer" anyways... unless we're talking about farts.

 As far as where we were headed, "who the heck knows... just keep following the fire truck!"
 So we just kept walking and walking under the hot sun, slowly losing our hearing, slowly losing our shirts, and getting on each other's nerves (that would've happened anywhere).
 When we finally made it to the end, we sat in the grass at the grave site and ate our candy and rang the sweat out of our neckerchiefs until our parents caught up with us.
 There was some memorial ceremony going on there, but what did we care?
 We had three things on our minds: shade, silence, and water!